 \section{INTRODUCTION}

-The study of heavy quarkonium has yielded valuable insight into the nature of the strong interaction, $Q\bar{Q}$ bound states have provided useful laboratories for probing both perturbative and nonperturbative aspects of QCD.
-During the last years the study of the heavy vector meson produced by photon-induced interactions at hadronic colliders has been strongly motivated by the possibility of constraining the dynamics of the strong interactions at high energies~\cite{Goncalves:2004ek, LHCForwardPhysicsWorkingGroup:2016ote, Baur:2001jj, Ma:2018zzq, Ma:2019mwr, Ma:2021lgv}, it sheds light on the low-$x$ physics and helps to constraint the nuclear parton distributions~\cite{Goncalves:2001vs, Goncalves:2005yr, Manohar:2016nzj, Klein:2002wm, Salgado:2011wc}.
-It is well known that this types of mechanism can be theoretically studied using the Weizs\"{a}cker-Williams approximation (WWA)~\cite{Fermi:1924tc, vonWeizsacker:1934nji, Phys.Rev._45_729}.
+The study of heavy quarkonium has yielded valuable insight into the nature of the strong interaction, $Q\bar{Q}$ bound states have provided useful laboratories for probing both perturbative and nonperturbative QCD.
+During the last years, the study of the heavy vector meson produced by photon-induced interactions at hadronic colliders has been strongly motivated by the possibility of constraining the dynamics of the strong interactions at high energies~\cite{Goncalves:2004ek,LHCForwardPhysicsWorkingGroup:2016ote,Baur:2001jj,Ma:2018zzq,Ma:2021lgv}.
+It also sheds light on the low-$x$ physics and helps to constrain the nuclear parton distributions~\cite{Goncalves:2005yr,Manohar:2016nzj,Klein:2002wm,Salgado:2011wc}.
+It is well known that this type of mechanism can be theoretically studied using the Weizs\"{a}cker-Williams approximation (WWA)~\cite{Fermi:1924tc,vonWeizsacker:1934nji,Phys.Rev._45_729}.
 The central idea of WWA is that the moving electromagnetic field of charged particles can be treated as a flux of photons.
-In an ultrarelativistic ion collider, theses photons can interact with target nucleus in the opposing beam (photoproduction) or with the photons of the opposing beam (two-photon reactions).
-At the CERN Large Hadron Collider (LHC) energies, the intense heavy-ion beams represent a prolific source of quasireal photons, hence it enables extensive studies of photon-induced physics.
+In an ultrarelativistic ion collider, these photons can interact with the target nucleus in the opposite beam (photoproduction) or with the photons of the opposite beam (two-photon reactions).
+At the CERN Large Hadron Collider (LHC) energies, the intense heavy-ion beams represent a prolific source of quasireal photons, hence enabling extensive studies of photon-induced physics.
 In the calculations, an important function is the photon flux function, which has different forms for different charged sources.